 So yeah… I saw the Mona Lisa before with school… let me tell you… it isn’t a big deal.
-Literally… it is a quite small painting!
-It is always so busy to see it anyway, starting from a huge line to enter the the museum.
+Literally… it is quite a small painting!
+It is always so busy to see it anyway, starting from a huge line to enter the museum.
 Sure it has wonderful art pieces at your display. if you want to go, just get there as early as possible.

 We first didn’t want to take pictures at the Louvre.
 But as we were walking back that direction anyway, we decided to take a break there and just do some tourist watching.
 We ended up taking some pictures anyway and I must say they were quite nice!

 Galerie de Lafayette is a group of buildings that serve as a shopping mall.
 With range from high-class brands to more affordable brands.
 If you go all the way up to the terrace for free, you have an amazing view on the city and the Eiffel Tower in the background.

 We went in the late afternoon where the sun started to set and the light was magical.
 I am not a pro photographer yet and nor do I want to be.
 But I like what I got from that terrace!

 10. Rue Cremieux